Hemorrhoids

 Mostly used on Grade II hemorrhoids, rubber band ligation is an extremely old technique that causes very little pain and is a quick procedure.
 In it, constricting bands are carefully placed around the hemorrhoid to restrict its supply of blood.
 Within a week to a week and a half, the hemorrhoid and the band shrivel up and fall off.

-Hemorrhoid Surgery
+Hemorrhoid surgery:

 Surgery is usually a last option, undertaken only when non-surgical or other treatment options have failed to provide relief from hemorrhoids.
 As in all surgeries that require anesthetic, there are risks involved, but reactions to the medications are rare.
-The outcome following surgery is very good, and full recovery often takes place in two weeks.
+The outcome following surgery is very good, and full recovery often takes place in about two weeks.